19 min to read

 With so much content from such different niches, it becomes more difficult to reach your audience if no mechanism shows specifically what you want to see.

-For this reason, the algorithm is excellent at selecting what you like, nothing more, and getting what you don't out of the way.
+For this reason, the algorithm is excellent at selecting what you like and taking out what you don't.

 However, the algorithm is not without controversy.
-Times were those in which Instagram photos were displayed in chronological order, and overnight, the algorithm shocked us to start displaying photos according to our relevance.
+Times were those in which Instagram photos were displayed chronologically, and overnight, the algorithm shocked us to start displaying photos according to our relevance.

 How to use algorithms to your advantage?

 It's time!
 We will decipher the great secrets behind each algorithm for the most popular social networks.
-So let's get inside the matrix of social networks and figure out how you can work with the algorithm of each platform and make your posts seen by all your followers.
+So, let's get inside the matrix of social networks and figure out how you can work with each platform's algorithm and make your posts seen by all your followers.

 Let's start!